Penguin species from Antarctica to the Falklands

-There are 17 penguin species found around the globe, but the eight most recognizable reside only on the Antarctic Continent, its nearby islands, and the sub-Antarctic archipelagos of South Georgia and the Falklands.
+There are 17 penguin species on the planet, but the eight most iconic reside in Antarctica, its nearby islands, and the sub-Antarctic archipelagos of South Georgia and the Falklands.

-Of these eight penguin species, two live exclusively on the Antarctic Continent (emperor penguins and Adélie penguins), three live on the most northerly part of the Antarctic Peninsula and sub-Antarctic islands (chinstraps, macaronis, and gentoos), and three penguin species live only in the sub-Antarctic (rockhoppers, Megallanics, and kings).
+Of these eight penguin species, two live exclusively on the Antarctic Continent (emperor penguins and Adélie penguins), three in both northern Antarctica and the sub-Antarctic islands (chinstraps, macaronis, and gentoos), and three exclusively in the sub-Antarctic (rockhoppers, Megallanics, and kings).

-It is these penguins you stand the chance to see on an Antarctica cruise, described below in all their flightless yet fascinating detail.
+Various Antarctica cruises give you the chance to see these penguins, which we describe below in all their flightless yet fascinating detail.

 Image by Martin van Lokven